GETI uncovers the latest workforce trends in oil and gas, renewables, nuclear, power and petrochemicals

 Climate change concerns mean that more than 80% of professionals across all sectors cite ESG factors as a part to play in their decision to join or leave an energy company

-To find out more about the 2022 energy talent landscape from the industry’s most comprehensive source, fill out the form and get your copy of the 2022 GETI report.
+To find out more about the energy talent landscape from the industry’s most comprehensive source, get your copy of the 2023 GETI report today.